Travel and Exploration

 Boston: Houghton Mifflin Company, 1915.

 First edition of the author's classic work.
 Octavo, original grey cloth lettered in white, color illustrated paper cover label, top edge gilt.
 Illustrated with several plates from photographs, including frontispiece with tissue-guard.
-Near fine in the rare original dust jacket with a small chip to the front panel.
+Near fine in near fine dust jacket with a few small chips.
+The nicest example we have seen of the rare dust jacket.

 -